All comparisons

 $10/mo

-A simplified GA4 dashboard with 25+ pre-built reports, weekly AI insights, ecommerce tracking, and funnel reports.
-Supports multiple websites across all plans.
+A budget-friendly GA4 dashboard with 25+ pre-built reports, weekly AI summaries, ecommerce tracking, and funnel reports.
+Multi-property support on all plans.
+The cheapest dedicated GA4 dashboard available.

-Site owners who want simple GA4 reports with ecommerce and funnel tracking
+Budget-conscious site owners who want pre-built GA4 reports with ecommerce tracking

 Strengths